Do Brighton Family & Women’s Clinic take new patients?

 Do I need an appointment?

 Consultations are by appointment only.
-Our reception staff will be happy to assist you in making an appropriate appointment with any of our brighton doctors.
+Our reception staff will be happy to assist you in making an appropriate appointment with any of the brighton doctors at the clinic.
 If your doctor is unavailable, an alternative will be offered to you.

 Does the clinic bulk bill?

 We are a private billing clinic and do not bulk bill anyone except Veteran Affairs Gold cardholders (a fee applies for wound care).
 A schedule of fees is located in the Information section of this site.

 How do I request a prescription or referral?